TotalCross/totalcross/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Issue Title
-A clear and objective resume of the bug.
+A clear and objective summary of the bug.

 ## Describe the bug
 A clear and concise description of what the bug is and the actual behavior.